Text: Isaiah 62:2b, 5b

 A theme that resounds throughout the Bible is one that reminds us of God's loyalty and commitment to his people.
 On many occasions he speaks to whole nations and families, and even though they have disappointed and disobeyed him on so many occasions, he nevertheless renews his commitment to them saying, "You are mine.
 I shall be your God and you shall be my people.
 I will not abandon you now when the going gets tough.
 I am your shield and strength.
 I will never forget you".
 God says to the people of Jerusalem, ‘The mountains and hills may crumble, but my love for you will never end; I will keep my promise of peace’.
 So says the Lord who loves you" (Isaiah 54:10).

 God not only commits himself to nations and cities but also to individuals.
 Remember how rebellious Jacob had to run away from his angry brother Esau because he had tricked him out of his inheritance.
 Even though he was a scoundrel, God appeared to him in a vision and committed himself to Jacob and his descendants saying, "Remember, I will be with you wherever you go, and I will bring you back to this land.
 I will not leave you until I have done all that I have promised you" Genesis 28:15).

 God also commits himself to us in holy baptism.
 He promises his grace to us and gives forgiveness and eternal life as we die with Christ, are buried with Christ and are raised to life with Christ in the water of baptism (Romans 6:4).
 God commits himself to loving us and protecting us and providing for us, and (this is important) calls us to faith and repentance as we trust in his love for us and as we turn away from the sin that impacts on us and our relationships with others every day.

-"Phoebe (and you can add your own name here), you have nothing to worry about or to be afraid of.
+"(Add your own name here), you have nothing to worry about or to be afraid of.